LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV2.md

 The methodology is to use the constants and the independent variable to create estimations of the values for each day for each function.
 The resulting function values will be parsed for the dependent variable, the day the infectious population decreases below 1000 persons.
 The independent variable, **average number** of people met per day, increments from 0.00 (persons/day) to 8.00 (persons/day) by increments of 0.05 (persons/day).

 A python script written in Python 3.8 using built-in libraries would be used to do the calculations stated above for different values of the independent variable and print the output in CSV format.
-A copy of the script can be found in the the repository.
+A copy of the script can b~~e~~ found in the the repository.

 Steps to reproduce data: